Why beneficiary designations are important

 Because you’re asked to designate beneficiaries on so many different accounts and insurance products, it can be difficult to keep up.
-However, it’s worth the effort; failing to maintain the beneficiary designation on that 401(k) from three employers ago could mean money will go to the wrong place.
+However, it’s worth the effort; forgetting to review the beneficiary designation on that 401(k) from three employers ago could mean the account won’t go to the beneficiaries you intended.

 When you first set up your estate plan, go over all the designations you previously made and align them with your plan.
-After that, you should review and update them regularly — a least once a year.
+After that, you should review and update them regularly—once a year would be ideal.

 10 tips about beneficiary designations